- βCredit Scoreβ

 Personal Savings

 The most straightforward source.
 Bank statements from the last 2-3 months showing the funds sitting in your account satisfy most lenders.
-If you’ve recently received large deposits (cash from selling a vehicle, a bonus, a gift), be prepared to document the source with a paper trail.
+If youβve recently received large deposits (cash from selling a vehicle, a bonus, a gift), be prepared to document the source with a paper trail.

 Home Equity Line of Credit (HELOC)

 If you have equity in your primary residence or another property, a HELOC can provide your down payment.
 Most DSCR lenders accept HELOC funds as a legitimate down payment source.
-The HELOC payment won’t affect your DSCR qualification since DSCR loans don’t factor in personal debt—only the subject property’s income and expenses.
+The HELOC payment wonβt affect your DSCR qualification since DSCR loans donβt factor in personal debtβonly the subject propertyβs income and expenses.

 This is one of the most popular strategies for scaling.
 You use the equity in properties you already own to fund down payments on new acquisitions.
+For a deeper look at this approach, see our guide on scaling from 5 to 20 properties.

 Cash-Out Refinance From Existing Properties